mxyzpt1k/advent-of-code/2024/README.md

 # Advent of Code 2024

+## Monday, December 16

+Back to scheme again.

+## Sunday, December 15

+Created an animation of the part 2 problem.

 ## Saturday, December 14

 After yesterday, I expected another scaling problem and went with a